harvester/docs/docs/install/harvester-configuration.md

 #### Definition

 Set the system hostname.
-This value will be overwritten by DHCP if DHCP supplies a hostname for the system.
-If DHCP doesn't offer a hostname and this value is empty, a random hostname will be generated.
+If the system hostname is supplied via DHCP, then that value will be used here.
+If this value is not set and one is not supplied via DHCP, then a random hostname will be generated.

 #### Example